 Do Sloths Bite?

-However, the San Diego Zoo notes the two-toed sloth in particular, can be very aggressive towards perceived threat and bite very hard.
+However, despite their placid appearance, the two-toed sloth in particular can be very aggressive towards perceived threat and bite very hard.

 A More Docile Sloth Breed

 Owning a sloth requires significant space dedicated to it.
 Since these animals, by design, are meant to hang upside down from tall tree branches, they are incredibly clumsy on land.

 Consequently, any enclosure must have ample space and lots of trees, branches, or ropes for the animal to hang on.

 - An ideal enclosure would be a walk-in aviary or solarium, with either fake or real trees (including leaves), ropes, and other things on which to climb.